Protecting yourself against bullying

-Even if we are successful in reporting what we perceive to be bullying or harassment, we may not be able to stop the behaviours or have the situation addressed effectively.
-When our complaint is dismissed or ignored, it can increase feelings of powerlessness, hopelessness and isolation.
+Even after reporting bullying, the behaviours may continue and the situation may not be addressed quickly or effectively.
+If your complaint is dismissed or ignored, you may feel powerless, hopeless and isolated.
 If conflict resolution is offered to address bullying it may be a long or sometimes uncomfortable process.

-No matter what processes or supports are available in the workplace, taking steps to protect our own health and productivity can also help us cope.
-At a time when it may feel that we are being subjected to behaviours outside of your control, there are still things we can do that are within your control.
-This includes describing our perceptions clearly, de-stressing outside of work, and increasing our self-care.
-When we are better able to cope, we are better equipped to make decisions about whether to address, avoid or walk away from the bullying behaviour.
+No matter what processes or supports are available in the workplace, protecting your health and productivity can help you cope until the situation is resolved.
+At a time when it may feel you’re subjected to behaviours outside of your control, there are steps you can take.
+Options include describing your perceptions objectively, de-stressing outside of work and increasing your self-care.
+When you’re better able to cope, you can make better decisions about whether to address, avoid or walk away from the bullying behaviour.

 Describing our perceptions

 We all have different perspectives.
-By describing the behaviour of others in terms of how we experience their actions (e.g. insensitive, inconsiderate, disrespectful or isolating) we can more objectively explain the situation to ourselves or others.
+By describing the behaviour of others in terms of how you experience their actions – such as insensitive, inconsiderate, disrespectful or isolating – you can more objectively explain the situation to yourself or others.
+This also helps you to consider if there are other ways to interpret the behaviour.
 The following are some examples:

-• “When I see people rolling their eyes while I am presenting an idea, I perceive this as inconsiderate of my contribution.”
+• “When I see people rolling their eyes when I present an idea, I perceive this as inconsiderate of my contribution.”

-• “When I am the only one on the team not invited when people are going out for a coffee break, I experience this as isolating.”
+• “When I’m the only one on the team not invited when people are going out for a coffee break, I feel left out.”

 • “When someone goes into my desk and takes my things, I experience this as disrespect.”